How to contribute

-2. Have access to an Alpine Linux [development envirorment](https://wiki.alpinelinux.org/wiki/Developer_Documentation#Development).
+2. Have access to an Alpine Linux [development environment](https://wiki.alpinelinux.org/wiki/Developer_Documentation#Development).

 3. Please __do not__ submit PR's via Github's web interface.
-You should have a working [development envirorment](https://wiki.alpinelinux.org/wiki/Developer_Documentation#Development) available and submit your commits from your git client.
+You should have a working [development environment](https://wiki.alpinelinux.org/wiki/Developer_Documentation#Development) available and submit your commits from your git client.

 ### Before you start making changes